"Heroes" (David Bowie song): Promotion and release

-After undertaking zero promotional events for Low, Bowie promoted "Heroes" extensively.
+After undertaking no promotional events for Low, Bowie promoted "Heroes" extensively.
 In early September 1977, he agreed to perform the title track on Marc Bolan's Granada Television series Marc, which was recorded on 9 September and broadcast on 28 September, following Bolan's death from a car accident on 16 September.
-This particular version, released as a 7" picture disc on 22 September 2017, has an alternative backing track that was recorded with Bolan playing lead guitar and the T. Rex line up of Dino Dines on keyboards, and the rhythm section of Herbie Flowers on bass and Tony Newman on drums.
+This particular version, released as a 7" picture disc on 22 September 2017, has an alternative backing track that was recorded with Bolan playing lead guitar and the T. Rex line up of Dino Dines on keyboards, and the rhythm section of Herbie Flowers on bass and Tony Newman on drums, both of whom had played with Bowie on his 1974 album Diamond Dogs and its accompanying tour.

 Two days after filming the Marc appearance, Bowie appeared on Bing Crosby's Christmas television special Bing Crosby's Merrie Olde Christmas, performing "'Heroes'" and a new duet with Crosby titled "Peace on Earth/Little Drummer Boy".
 Crosby died on 14 October before the special's broadcast on Christmas Eve 1977.
 Bowie later quipped: "I was getting seriously worried about whether I should appear on TV because everyone I was going on with was kicking it the following week."
-On 19 October, Bowie appeared on BBC's Top of the Pops for the first time since 1973, performing "'Heroes'" using a new backing track by the artist, Visconti on bass and Sean Mayes on keyboards.
-Bowie mimed to the new recording during the official broadcast with none of the band present.
+On 19 October, Bowie appeared on BBC's Top of the Pops for the first time since 1973, performing "'Heroes'" using a new backing track featuring Visconti on bass and Sean Mayes on keyboards.
+Bowie sang live over the backing track with none of the band present.
 He sang the song again on the Dutch programme TopPop and the Italian programmes Odeon and L'altra domenica later the same month.

 RCA issued "'Heroes'" in edited form as the lead single from the album on 23 September 1977, with the catalogue PB 11121 and backed by album track "V-2 Schneider".
 Its shortened 3:32 edit was made in the hopes of more airplay.
-Another 12" single, containing both the single and album versions, was released in the US by RCA (as RCA / JD-11151) the same year.
-On the "Heroes" album, issued on 14 October, it was sequenced as the third track, between "Joe the Lion" and "Sons of the Silent Age".
-The song's promotional music video was directed by Nick Ferguson.
-Shot in Paris, it features numerous shots of Bowie against a backdrop of white light and wearing the same bomber-jacket he wore on the "Heroes" cover artwork.
+A 12" promotional single, containing both the single and album versions, was released in the US by RCA (as JD-11151) the same year.
+On the "Heroes" album, issued on 14 October, the song was sequenced as the third track, between "Joe the Lion" and "Sons of the Silent Age".

+The song's promotional music video was directed by Stanley Dorfman.
+Shot in Paris, it features numerous shots of Bowie in a dark room against a backdrop of white light and wearing the same bomber-jacket he wore on the "Heroes" cover artwork.
 Pegg believes the final result is similar to Liza Minnelli's performance of "Maybe This Time" in the Berlin-based 1972 film Cabaret.